steel-wing/wvkbd-zenbook/README.md

-# wvkbd-zenbook - suckless on screen keyboard for the Asus Zenbook Duo
+# wvkbd-zenbook - a suckless onscreen keyboard for the Asus Zenbook Duo

 This is a slightly modified version of the default wvkbd `deskintl` layout, which aims to bring a similar visual and functional typing experience to the Asus Zenbook Duo on Linux as is had by default on Windows.